alexmclarty/openid-connect-documentation/pages/explore/explore_intro_to_oidc.md

 ## Introduction

 OpenID Connect 1.0 is a simple identity layer on top of the OAuth 2.0 protocol.
-It allows Clients to verify the identity of an End-User based on the authentication performed by an Authorization Server, as well as to obtain basic profile information about the End-User in an interoperable and REST-like manner.
+It allows Clients to verify the identity of an End-User based on the authentication performed by an authorization server, as well as to obtain basic profile information about the End-User in an interoperable and REST-like manner.

 OpenID Connect allows clients of all types, including Web-based, mobile, and JavaScript clients, to request and receive information about authenticated sessions and end-users.
 The specification suite is extensible, allowing participants to use optional features such as encryption of identity data, discovery of OpenID Providers and session management.